What to Know Before Applying for a Mortgage

-• The majority of homebuyers take out a mortgage, which is a loan used to purchase a house.
+• A mortgage is a loan used to purchase a home.

-• The monthly mortgage payment includes the loan principal, interest, insurance, and taxes.
+• Your monthly mortgage payment includes the loan principal, interest, insurance, and taxes.

 A mortgage is a loan you take from a bank to purchase a house.
 You'll likely put some money down and then borrow the rest.